lethang7794/devops-book/chap-09.md

 > [!NOTE]
 > Only use document stores (schema-on-read) when
 >
-> - use need to dealing with semi-structured or non-uniform data, e.g.
+> - you need to dealing with semi-structured, non-uniform data, e.g.
 >
 >   - user-generated documents
 >   - event-tracking data
 >   - log messages
+>   - in case - for some reason - not all the items in the collections have the same structure.
 >
 > - the schema changes often[^34], or
 > - you can sacrifice some part of writing performance.